DNS Manager - Get Started

 NoteCreating a domain also creates its corresponding domain zone.

-From the Domains section, click on Add a Domain.
-The Add a New Domain panel appears, and this panel displays a form for your domain’s information.
+From the Domains section, click on Create Domain.
+The Create Domain panel appears, and this panel displays a form for your domain’s information.

 Enter your domain name in the Domain field.